The term Allegro appears very often in music.

 I don’t think so.

-I look up and walk happily, with a light feeling; never slow and heavy.
+We usually look up and walk happily, with positive energy; we never walk slowly and dragging.

-So, while Allegro is considered ‘fast’ in music, it also conveys a spirit of happy, bright, cheerful and positive.
+So, while Allegro is considered ‘fast’ in music, it also conveys a spirit of happy, bright, cheerful and positive feeling.

 This is its character.